automationcloud/robot/README.md

 Outputs provide a mechanism to receive the results that script produces.
 This can be the results of web page scraping, or collected options, or any other information retrieved by the script.

-Robot API offers a convenient way of waiting for the outputs you expect from your script:
+Robot offers a convenient way of waiting for the outputs you expect from your script:

 ```ts
 // The promise will resolve once all specified outputs are emitted by script